msdemlei/datalink-xslt/README.md

 should be made more configurable.
 As should be general appearance.
 I guess we should pull out the root template and tell users to simply write that.

+(4) We're not checking if there's multiple datasets described in the response.
+While something would come out of the XSLT even in that case, its utility would be questionable, and so we should really do something if we detect multiple ids.